 Plant taxonomy classifies Chocolate Drop stonecrop as Sedum 'Chocolate Drop'.
 'Chocolate Drop' is the cultivar name.
-Although technically, "stonecrop" is used in the plant's common name, the botanical genus name Sedum effectively doubles as an alternate common name (when I employ it as such, I use lower case), being highly recognizable among even just moderately earnest gardeners.
+Although technically, "stonecrop" is used in the plant's common name, the botanical genus name Sedum effectively doubles as an alternate common name, being highly recognizable among even just moderately earnest gardeners.

 "Succulent" is a term with a wide application.
 It not only includes the various types of stonecrops but also such plants as: